Skip to Content

 We sleep for a third of our lives, and our bed is also our couch in our new place.
 I knew that we would be spending almost half of our daily lives on this piece of furniture.
 I did not want it to be on plastic or to have fire retardants.

-We started looking for new mattresses and could not be happier with the one we chose from The Futon Shop.
+We could not be happier with the one we chose from The Futon Shop.
 We chose the organic latex moonlight mattress which is four pieces of natural latex.
 This mattress is so cool.

 Natural latex will also last a lifetime.
 They did a study where even after 20 years the latex hadn’t budged an 1/8th of a millimeter.
 I can’t wait to report back to you in 20 years to see if my findings support the study.
-I will also have a full post on this mattress later.
+Keep an eye out for a full post on this mattress later.

 food: